aperofsky/markdown-cv/index.md

 ***Science Policy for All* blogpost**, [The Use of COVID-19 Prediction Models in Guiding Policy Decisions.](https://sciencepolicyforall.wordpress.com/2020/05/22/the-use-of-covid-19-prediction-models-in-guiding-policy-decisions/)

 `2019–2021`
-**Member, U.S. National Institutes of Health Science Policy Discussion Group**.
+**Member, NIH Science Policy Discussion Group**.
 Biweekly seminar series for early-career scientists focused on the intersection of scientific research and legislative policy.
 Delivered science policy presentations, invited two guest speakers, and wrote and edited articles for the [Science Policy for All](https://www.linkedin.com/in/scipolicyforall/) blog.

 `Feb 2018`
 **Selected speaker, American Association for the Advancement of Science (AAAS) Classroom Science Days**,  Austin, TX.
 Outreach lecture "Meet the Lemurs" to middle school students.
 [AAAS coverage](https://www.aaas.org/news/aaas-connects-scientists-and-students-classroom-science-days)